AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-netsuite-entities.md

 ### Select data

-Before proceeding you must select the object type that you want to ingest to Platform.
+Next, select the object type that you want to ingest to Experience Platform.

 | Entity type | Description |
 | --- | --- |